guidokessels/javascript-styleguide/README.md

 [&uarr; Back to top](#style-guide)

 ### Primitive Literals
-String should always use single quotes and should always be on a single line.
+Strings should always use single quotes and should always be on a single line.

 ```javascript
 // Good